robert-s-hogan/dev-portfolio/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-I wanted to update my portfolio from a traditional hosted site, i used Dreamhost, to a web application.
-I ended up landing using React, Gatsby, Sanity and Netlify.
+I wanted to update my portfolio from a traditional hosted site (Dreamhost.com) to a web application.
+I ended up using ReactJS, GatsbyJS, Sanity.io and Netlify.

 Putting this project together was a great introduction to JS frameworks, npm and the terminal.
 Before this project, I spent most of my professional time within a CMS.
+I wanted to challenge myself and use some amazing tools to increase my productivity.

 I'm really exicted to share the project!